UPPMAX/programming_formalisms_intro/doc/reproducible.md

 ## Social coding

->    Our work depends on outputs from others.
+-  Our work depends on outputs from others.
 Research of others depends on our outputs.

-    Whether you can share your output depends on how you obtained your input.
+- Whether you can share your output depends on how you obtained your input.

-    A repository that is private today might become public one day.
+- A repository that is private today might become public one day.

-    Sometimes “OTHERS” are you yourself in the future in a different group/job.
+- Sometimes “OTHERS” are you yourself in the future in a different group/job.

-    Software licenses matter.
+- Software licenses matter.
 And this is what we will discuss in the next episode.

 ```{info}
 More on Wednesday!
 ```

-### Open source

-> Enable derivative work

-    Do not lock yourself out of own code

-    Attract developers who want to be able to show the coding work on their CVs

-    Tightly regulated domains require open source

-    Open-source software (OSS) can lead to more engagement from industry which may lead to more impact

-    If it’s not open, it is not likely to become standard

-Types of things that can be reused:

-    Main libraries (e.g. NumPy, SciPy)

-    Special scientific libraries

-    Random code from website

-    Copying from Stack Overflow

 ## Licensing

-> You cannot ignore licensing: default is “no one can make copies or derivative works”.
+- You cannot ignore licensing: default is “no one can make copies or derivative works”.

-> License your code very early in the project: ideally develop publicly accessible open source code from day one.
+- License your code very early in the project: ideally develop publicly accessible open source code from day one.

-> Start with a README.md and a LICENSE file.
+- Start with a README.md and a LICENSE file.

-> Use GitHub recommendation or/and https://choosealicense.com/.
+- Use GitHub recommendation or/and https://choosealicense.com/.

 ### Licensing and ownership